randomdude79/Random-Number-Generator/README.md

 ## License

-- This project is licensed under the MIT License.
+- This project is licensed under the Apache 2.0 License.
 See the `LICENSE` file for details.